Ben-Bourne/react-leaflet-location-picker/README.md

 # react-leaflet-location-picker

-This module expands upon react-leaflet to give the user an easy way of selecting points and shapes from the map.
+This module expands upon react-leaflet to give the user an easy way of selecting points and circles from the map.
+It is highly configurable and allows the user to use all, none or any combination in between of the selection modes.
+Additionally each mode can be controlled internally by the component or externally by a parent component effectively making it a controlled component.
-The project is in its infancy at the moment but regular feature releases are planned.
+This gives you a simple to use and very powerful tool for an application that needs to select points or areas from a map.

+Project progress can be tracked at https://trello.com/b/9xlwajmT/react-leaflet-location-picker

 ## Table of Contents